Klymenko18/Klymenko18/README.md

 # Hi, I'm Maksym 👋
 **Junior Python Developer**

-Python Developer with 7 months of commercial experience.
-Passionate about using modern technologies and always looking for the best tools and approaches.
-I enjoy working in a team, sharing ideas, and learning from others.
-I take ownership of my tasks and always aim for clear and respectful communication.
-Open to Python developer roles where I can grow professionally.
+Motivated Junior Python Developer with nearly 1 year of commercial experience.
+Skilled in Python, Django, DRF, SQL (PostgreSQL, MySQL), AI-tools, and Git.
+Hands-on experience with clients and production releases.
+Open to remote opportunities in Ukraine and Europe.
+English — B2.

 ---